christianebacani/PH-Flood-Control-Pulse-An-EDA-of-Public-Tweets/README.md

 - Check first the type of missing data for that variable MCAR (Missing completely at random)
-        The reason of missingness of data was not about the other observed variable, the value itself, or unobserved variable but because it was complete random which is rare
+        Reason of missingness: Missing data was not correlated to other observed variable, the value itself, or unobserved variable but because the missing data occurs during random instances which is rare

+        Method of imputation: Use mean, median, mode

      MAR (Missing at a random)
         The reason of missingness of data is about the other observed variable

+        Method of imputation: Use mean, median, mode based on the observed variable to impute the data or use advance statistical or ML model

      MNAR (Missing not a random)
         The reason of missingness of the data is about the value of the variable itself, unobserved variable and not completely random instances

+        Method of imputation: Don't impute